Your Build Scripts Stink: The State of Code Smells in Build Scripts: Investigating Code Smells in Build Scripts

 \textit{\textbf{Qualitative Coding:}} We conducted a qualitative analysis to obtain a summarized overview of recurring bad coding practices in build scripts and to gain insight into potential code smells.
-For this process, we randomly selected 200 issues of each type of build script (Maven, Gradle, CMake, and Make), totaling 800 GitHub issues out of 7104 issues.
+For this process, we randomly selected 200 issues of each type of build script (Maven, Gradle, CMake, and Make), totaling 800 GitHub issues out of 7104 unique issues.
 Two authors independently conducted a descriptive qualitative analysis~\cite{saldana2021coding} on these sampled issues.
 To our knowledge, at the time of this study, no prior research or predefined list of code smells specific to build scripts was available.
 To enhance the completeness of our qualitative findings, we compared the 800 issues analyzed with the remaining dataset using the Jaccard similarity index~\cite{niwattanakul2013using}.
-We employed the Jaccard score to identify and prioritize dissimilar issues for further analysis based on the assumption that similar issues are likely to yield similar code smell detections as in the first 800 issues.
+We employed the Jaccard score to identify and prioritize dissimilar issues for further analysis based on the assumption that similar issues are likely to yield similar or the same code smell as detected in the first 800 issues.
 Consequently, issues with the lowest Jaccard scores were selected as starting points for further investigation.
-We continued iterative analysis of GitHub issues until no new code smells emerged.
 Following the process, we analyzed an additional 1200 issues, 300 issues from each building type, ultimately reaching a saturation point~\cite{guest2006many}, where no new code smells were identified.
-Following the process, we qualitatively coded 2000 GitHub issues.
+Following this process, we qualitatively coded 2000 GitHub issues in total.
 After conducting descriptive coding, the authors collaboratively finalized the code smells list and addressed any conflicts through a negotiated agreement approach~\cite{campbell2013coding}.
 Disagreements were resolved either by eliminating inappropriate categories for code smells or by merging closely related categories to form a unified and coherent categorization.
-Following the processes, we make an initial list of code smells based on GitHub issue analysis.
+Following the processes, we created an initial list of code smells based on our GitHub issue analysis~\cite{datashare}.